HimanshuNirmal1/SFDX-APEX-REST-Callouts/README.md

 # Salesforce DX Project: REST APEX CALLOUTS

--Performed a callout to receive data from an external service.
--Performed a callout to send data to an external service.
--Tested callouts by using mock callouts.
+-Performed a callout to receive data from an external service: (HEROKU -Performed a callout to send data to an external service: HEROKU -Tested callouts by using mock callouts.

 ## Read All About It